 The Many Ways to Optimize Routes for Sales

 Usually, you can focus on a few approaches when you plan and optimize your selling efforts.
 As written in this scholarly article, there are many ways to optimize a route using algorithms.
 The first option is to use the “shortest distance” algorithm.
 A tool will take the data inputted and create a map with the shortest path that does not require backtracking.
-This limits total mileage that the rep covers.
+This limits the total mileage that the rep covers.

 The second approach concentrates on time optimization.
 For example, UPS doesn’t always take the shortest route when making deliveries.
 Instead, they choose paths that limit the need for left-hand turns.
 Left-hand turns aren’t only considered unsafe; they also lead to more idling, traffic build-ups, and delivery delays.
 By focusing on right-hand turns, the route moves faster while reducing accidents, saving fuel, and more.